 A common cause of a cardiac arrest is a life-threatening abnormal heart rhythm called ventricular fibrillation (VF).

-The main causes of cardiac arrest related to the heart are:
+The main causes of cardiac arrest related to a heart condition are:

 Some other causes of cardiac arrest include: